Once the winter weather ends, Concord General Services’ Highway and Utilities Division begins spring operations for the City of Concord.

 Posted roads prohibit trucking in excess of 9 tons.
 Road load limits do not affect the average car or truck, but do impact heavy construction vehicles and commercial trucking.
 Road load limits will continue as long as conditions require, but likely will remain in place until the end of March or early April depending on weather and road conditions.
 Limits will not be removed until all snow has melted and ditches are clear of any standing water.
 The City of Concord does not issue permits for drivers for spring load limits.
 Drivers can call Concord General Services at (603) 228-2737 to request for travel permissions if necessary for 1-2 loads before noon.
 We thank truckers for their cooperation.

 Each spring, Concord General Services’ Highway and Utilities Division flushes City-owned hydrants as part of required routine maintenance to remove any sediment from water distribution pipes.
 This process maintains water quality, water clarity, and also checks for water pressure.
 Water customers may experience low water pressure and discolored water in their area during hydrant flushing.
 Residents should avoid doing laundry during their scheduled flushing time.
 If discoloration occurs, please run your tap water on cold until the water runs clear.

-Hydrant flushing will begin on Monday, April 15, 2019.
-Flushing will continue for several weeks in different areas of the city.
-Concord water customers should view the tentative flushing schedules below to determine when flushing is scheduled to occur in their area.
-Please return to this page when your scheduled flushing time approaches to confirm there weren't any scheduling changes.
+Hydrant flushing has not started yet for the 2020 spring season.
+Please check back here soon to find tentative flushing schedules.
+Flushing is tentatively scheduled to begin in April and will continue for several weeks in different areas of the city.
+Concord water customers should return to this web page to find tentative flushing schedules to determine when flushing is scheduled to occur in their area.
+Please return to this page when your scheduled flushing time approaches to confirm there weren’t any scheduling changes.
 Customers should remember to avoid doing laundry during their flushing time and to run their tap on cold to flush the lines if discoloration occurs.